Skip to main content

 Schuberth C5 review | Honest helmet road test

-But it’s also important for Schuberth, because while the C4 Pro addressed many of the issues with the C4, the damage had been done and Shoei’s long-established Neotec took the crown for many riders, myself included.
+While the previous Schuberth C4 Pro addressed many of the issues with the C4, the damage had been done and Shoei’s long-established Neotec II took the crown for many riders, myself included.

-The C5 is a complete redesign, looking – and feeling – nothing like the range before it.
-I’ve used it on a variety of bikes in all weathers for around 1,000 miles now, and if you’ve seen my first impressions video, you’ll know I was impressed, but I wanted to cover everything before giving my final opinion…
+The C5 was a complete redesign, looking – and feeling – nothing like the range before it.
+I’ve now used it on a variety of bikes in all weathers for many thousands of miles…

 • Excellent ventilation